 People from all walks of life enjoy the cigar lifestyle.
 So, it’s no surprise that you’ll also find many political heavyweights who have joined the ranks of brothers and sisters of the leaf.
-Over the years a large number of heads of state, and other political figures have shown that they, too, live the cigar life.
+Over the years, many heads of state and other political figures have shown that they, too, live the cigar life.
 Some of them you’ve probably heard about.
-A few, you may not know…yet.
-We created a list of eleven major political players who enjoy good cigars.
+A few you may not know yet.
+So, we created a list of eleven major political players who enjoy good cigars.

 Al Sharpton Loves Good Cigars

-The Reverend Sharpton has been enjoying smokes for over 45 years.
-It’s a lifetime for many but not nearly as long as he’s been preaching, battling for civil rights and other causes he believes in.
+The Reverend Al Sharpton has been enjoying smoking for over 45 years.
+It’s a lifetime for many, but not nearly as long as he’s been preaching, battling for civil rights and other causes he believes in.
 He’s also a member of the Grand Havana Room in New York City.
-The same place owned by Jared Kushner, son-in-law of former President Trump.
+Jared Kushner, the son-in-law of former President Trump, owns the same place.

 While never holding office, this cigar lover plays the political game.
 He also smokes with celebrities and politicos alike.
-Yet, at the Grand Havana Room, he is often alone, simply enjoying a good stick.
+Yet, he is often alone in the Grand Havana Room, simply enjoying a good stick.

 Long before he became the Governator of California, Arnold Schwarzenegger hosted some of the best cigar parties in Hollywood.
 When he wasn’t building biceps as Mr. Universe or starring in the latest action film, Arnold enjoyed one to two cigars a day.
 He often convinced his fellow co-stars to smoke as well.
 Today, he still enjoys his favorite Cohiba Cigars whenever he’s not saving the world.

 The forty-second president, William Jefferson Clinton, enjoys a good stick.
-In fact, he often chewed on one while on the golf course.
+He often chewed on one while on the golf course.
 However, his wife, Hillary, had a hard and fast rule of no smoking inside the White House.
 Outside though, he smoked them whenever he had leisure time.
-You could often find him sporting a Gurkha His Majesty Reserve as often as he could.
+So you could often find him sporting a Gurkha His Majesty Reserve as often as he could.

-Some of the most famous “alleged” use of unlit cigars in American history involves President Clinton and former White House Intern Monica Lewinski while they met in the Oval Office.
-Rumor holds that Miss Lewinski kept some sticks, among other items, as souvenirs from her private visits in the Oval Office.
+In American history, some of the most famous “alleged” use of unlit cigars involves President Clinton and former White House Intern Monica Lewinski while they met in the Oval Office.
+Rumor holds that Miss Lewinski kept some sticks, among other items, as souvenirs from her private visits to the Oval Office.

 Che Guevara Loved Good Cigars

-Che Guevara was less known than the man he served during the Cuban Revolution, Cuban leader, Fidel Castro.
-He was actually Castro’s right-hand man.
+Che Guevara was less known than the man he served during the Cuban Revolution, Cuban leader Fidel Castro.
+He was Castro’s, right-hand man.
 Good tobacco was rare during the time.
 Since Guevara loved nothing more than a good cigar, he went so far as to request cigars as payment for his service.
 He then handed them out to his men to help them relax.
-Talk about a man who shares his love of smokes.
+Talk about a man who shares his love of smoking.

-Not only was he famous as a Cuban dictator, but he was also by all rights the only reason the famed Cohiba brand of cigars even exists today.
-The brand was created specifically for the revolutionary leader in 1966 and was only available to visiting dignitaries as gifts from Castro himself until 1982.
+Not only was he famous as a Cuban dictator, but he was also, by all rights, the only reason the famed Cohiba brand of cigars even exists today.
+The brand was created specifically for the revolutionary leader in 1966 and was only available to visiting dignitaries as gifts from Castro until 1982.